Port of Berbera: Overview

 Berbera Port historically served as a naval and missile base for the Somali central government.
 Following a 1962 agreement between the Somali Republic and the Soviet Union, the port's facilities were upgraded and patronized by the Soviets.
 It was later expanded for US military use, after the Somali authorities strengthened ties with the American government.

 In July 2013, the Raysut Cement of Oman announced that it is scheduled to build a new state-of-the-art cement terminal at the Port of Berbera.
 The construction project is part of a joint venture with Somali business partners.
 It will comprise three silos with a 4000 t capacity each, which will be earmarked for storage, packing and distribution of cement.

-In May 2016, DP World signed a US$442 million agreement with the government of Somaliland to operate a regional trade and logistics hub at the Port of Berbera.
+In May 2016, DP World signed a $442 million agreement with the government of Somaliland to operate a regional trade and logistics hub at the Port of Berbera.
 The project, which will be phased in, will also involve the setting up of a free zone.

 On 1 March 2018, Ethiopia became a major shareholder following an agreement with DP World and the Somaliland Port Authority.
 DP World holds a 51% stake in the project, Somaliland 30% and CDC Group the remaining 19%.
 As part of the agreement, the government of Ethiopia will invest in infrastructure to develop the Berbera Corridor as a trade gateway for the inland country, which is one of the fastest growing countries in the world.
 There are also plans to construct an additional berth at the Port of Berbera, in line with the Berbera master plan, which DP World has started implementing, while adding new equipment to further improve efficiencies and productivity of the port.

+However, in 2022, Somaliland officials declared that Ethiopia lost its 19% stake due to failure to meet the required conditions (e.g., financial contributions for infrastructure).
+This effectively leaves the current structure as: